MEE7ok/MEE7ok/README.md

 - 👋 Hi, I’m @MEE7ok
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning HTML CSS and java
+- 🌱 I’m currently learning HTML CSS, Java and Python (mainly python)
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...